-The Reifel Bird Sanctuary closed on March 15th, 2020, due to the coronavirus.
-As of early August, it has reopened with new precautions!
+The Reifel Bird Sanctuary closed in the spring of 2020, due to the coronavirus.
+As of early August, however, it had reopened with new precautions.
 Online reservations are now required.

 For information about the current status of the venue see the Reifel Sanctuary website.

 To see more attractions that have been closed click COVID-19 Impact on Vancouver Attractions.